Scientists estimate that at least two-thirds of the world’s marine species are still unidentified.

 With so many underwater wonders yet to be discovered, it becomes even more essential that we work to conserve our oceans and the marine life they hold.
 In fact, it’s vital to our survival: “The ocean, and the life therein, are critical to the healthy functioning of the planet, supplying half of the oxygen we breathe,” according to a United Nations assessment.

 That’s why for the third year in a row, we’re proudly supporting exceptional ocean-conservation causes with our festive Holiday Collection.
-This year, every purchase of our adorable Sea-Life Conservation Set includes a $10 donation to the ocean-conservation nonprofit of your choice: the Global Penguin Society, MarAlliance, and polar bear conservation.
+This year, for every purchase of our adorable Sea-Life Conservation Set, we'll donate $10 to a nonprofit supporting the marine animal of your choice: penguins, polar bears, or whale sharks and other sea life in the Mesoamerican reef.

-Read on to dive into how these organizations are making a big splash in the effort to save sea life — and get cozy with the cute marine critters they protect.Global Penguin Society: Helping the World’s Coolest Birds Waddle On
+Read on to dive into how two organizations are making a big splash in the effort to save sea life.

 The Global Penguin Society (GPS) is the first and only international organization dedicated solely to the conservation of the world’s 18 penguin species and their habitats.
 In 2018, GPS won both a National Geographic/Buffet Award for Leadership and Conservation and a gold award from the Whitley Fund for Nature — an award so respected that it’s also known by conservationists as the “Green Oscar.”
 You can learn more about its mission and the people driving it in the following inspiring video.